MasteryEducation/SecuritiesExamsMastery.ca/content/csc/21/2/index.md

 - [ ] It removes the risk-free rate from calculations.
 - [ ] It replaces volatility with historical drawdown in the formula.

-> **Explanation:** The Sortino Ratio focuses on downside deviation, ignoring upside volatility, thus penalizing the fund only for negative performance variance.
+> **Explanation:**( The Sortino Ratio focuses on downside deviation, ignoring upside volatility, thus penalizing the fund only for negative performance variance.)

----

 ### In the context of hedge funds, “alpha” is commonly defined as: